Reiner Calmund: Early life and career

-Calmund completed the training to be a commercial clerk and studied business administration.
-In Rhine-Erft he was a football player and after a serious injury became a youth coach (SpVg Frechen 20 Franken Lövenich and BC Efferen).
+Calmund played football professionally with SpVg Frechen 20 until 1966, when a serious injury forced him to quit.
+The following year, he became a youth coach for several football clubs, part of the Middle Rhine Football Association in Rhein-Efert district, including Frechen 20, STV Lövenich, BC Efferen, and SC Brühl.
+He completed the training to be a commercial clerk and studied business administration.
 From 1974 to 1976, he was assistant coach, under Fritz Pott, for SC Brühl.
 In 1975, the SC Brühl was able to participate in the final round of the German Amateur Championship.

 Career with Bayer Leverkusen

-Calmund started working at TSV Bayer 04 Leverkusen in 1976 as a youth leader and announcer.
+Calmund started working at Bayer 04 Leverkusen in 1976 as a youth leader and announcer.
 Then, until 1988, he was a board member.
 Afterwards he was manager of the professional football department.
 Calmund became Managing Director of Bayer Leverkusen in 1999.

 Leverkusen's greatest success during Calmund's tenure was winning the UEFA Cup in 1988 and the German Cup in 1993.
 In addition, Leverkusen were runners-up four (1997, 1999, 2000, 2002) times for the Meisterschaft, as well as once for the Champions League final.(2002).
 Especially in the 2001/2002 season, when Leverkusen finished second in the Bundesliga, DFB Cup and Champions League, earned the club the nickname "Vizekusen".

 Calmund was one of the first to realize the possibility of recruiting top players in East Germany as soon as the Berlin Wall fell on 9 November 1989.
 He arranged the recruitment of Andreas Thom from BFC Dynamo.
 The transfer was made public on 16 December 1989.
 Andreas Thom became the first player in the DDR-Oberliga to be transferred to the Bundesliga.
 Calmund soon also arranged the signing of Ulf Kirsten from SG Dynamo Dresden.
 He has said: "The GDR had top class youth academies with full-time coaches, stuff that we in the West could only dream of in the 1980s".
 Calmund is considered a prime mover in mining East Germany for talent during the period known as Die Wende.
 Calmund was also responsible for the signings of Bernd Schuster, Michael Ballack, and Rudi Völler.
 Additionally, he was able to win the Brazilians Paulo Sérgio, Jorginho, Emerson, Zé Roberto, Lúcio and Juan, as well as Bulgarian Dimitar Berbatov for the club.